kyoheiu/shi/README.md

 ## Usage

+At the first launch, `shi` creates sqlite database in `~/.shi/.history`.

 ```
-shi [rows]                Print the last {rows} commands and time.
-Default rows = 50
+shi [ROWS]                       Print executed commands and time.
+If no input 50

 Options:
   -a, --all                      Print all the history with the directory path where the command was executed
   -i, --insert <COMMAND>         Insert the command to the history
   -d, --delete <ID>              Delete the command that matches the id
   -r, --remove                   Drop the database table, delete all history
-  -p, --path <PATH>       Show commands that were executed in directories that match the query
+  -p, --path <PATH> [ROWS]       Show commands that were executed in directories that match the query
-  -c, --command <COMMAND> Show commands that match the query
+  -c, --command <COMMAND> [ROWS] Show commands that match the query
   -o, --output                   Export all the history to `~/.shi/history.csv`
 ```